Bobclinton/Fav-Photography/README.md

 ## MPP22
 ### Project Author is Clinton Otieno

-The project entails a webpage with favourite photos showing a variety of photos.
+The project entails a webpage with favourite photos showing variety of photos.
 My webpage shows pictures of vehicles with their different locations.